-Then came what could be called the Class of 2007-2008, following the first wave of Cuenca media attention.
+Then came what could be called the Class of 2007-2009, following the first wave of Cuenca media attention.
 Though also somewhat small, this group had a few things in common (and pardon the following generalizations, which might or might not reflect accurately on individual expats).
 They arrived around the same time.
-They were fed up with the failing economy in North America, the threat of inflation, the political circus of the U.S. presidential election (yes, history does repeat itself), and the erosion of personal liberties.
+They were fed up with the sputtering economy in North America, the political circus of the U.S. presidential election (yes, history does repeat itself), and the erosion of personal liberties.
 They were also looking for something more out of life although the goal was vague.
 This class included more investors and was more inclined to buy their housing than to rent it, unlike later classes.

-Again, there are plenty of exceptions, but the Class of 2012-2013 was more a wave of what many considered to be economic refugees.
+The Class of 2012-2014 represented a wave of what many considered to be economic refugees.
 Many left their home countries with a small nest egg, if any, and were focused on renting and living inexpensively.
-This class, as the Cuenca expat movement matured, also contained a few more hucksters, snake-oil salesmen, and con men than earlier.
+This class, as the Cuenca expat movement matured, also contained more hucksters, snake-oil salesmen, and con men than earlier.
 A few came with money, hell-bent on making more, and were bamboozled by pitchmen peddling banks offering 13 percent interest rates and “can’t-miss” gold mine investments.
 Some lost lots of money.

-As we said, the most recent Classes of 2014 to 2016 are younger, often with children, and include more Europeans.
-Its members have most of their lives ahead of them and do not see Cuenca as a final destination, although they are open to staying.
+As we said, the most recent Classes of 2015 to 2018 are younger, often with children, and include more Europeans.
+Its members have most of their lives ahead of them and do not necessarily see Cuenca as a final destination, although they are open to staying.
 They tend to be more entrepreneurial than earlier classes, to seek out night life and adventure sports.

 After a few years, the cohort classes tend to break apart.
 Some people leave Cuenca for new expat destinations or return to the home country.
 Others integrate more fully into the broader expat community.
-Some forsake the gringos in favor of Ecuadorians, especially single men and women who hook up with locals (and assimilate into their families and networks).
-Original friends have a longer and deeper connection, of course, but most people’s horizons widen to include earlier and later classes and Ecuadorians.
+Some forsake the gringos in favor of Ecuadorians, especially single men and women who hook up with locals and assimilate into their families and networks.

 This article is revised from the book, Life in Cuenca.